sampolahtinen/frontend-nanodegree-arcade-game/README.md

 ## How to install
 If you want to play this game you have two options:
 1. Clone the repository to your machine.
-2. Navigate to the folder
-3. Open "index.html" in your browser.
+Navigate to the folder and open "index.html" in your browser.
+2. Launch the game using this link: https://sampolahtinen.github.io/frontend-nanodegree-arcade-game/

 If the game does not run, try clearing your cache.